jinyang-yu/DSSG_ERA/README.md

 7. [Risk Pairing](/risk_pairing) : Pairing of website risk events with extracted PDF risks
 8. [Web Scraper](/web_scraper) : Website scraping tool

-## Usage Guide
-1. Run `main.py`
-2. Specify which branch of the workflow you'd like to run:
-   - If you'd like to run the whole process -> type `both`
-   - If you'd just like to run the website section + linkage -> type `web`
-   - If you'd just like to run the PDF extraction -> type `pdf`

 ## Project Code Flow
 - In reference to the `main.py` file, the general flow of our code structure goes as follows if you run **both** processes
 - The diagram is separated by the two colors indicating what functions are triggered by each branch: web (green) and pdf (orange)